 - 3To add extra heat, add 15-second intervals until it’s at the temperature you desire

 On the other hand, to reheat Starbucks coffee depends on whether you need to do it.
 That’s because Starbucks says you shouldn’t reheat their coffee.
 They can’t guarantee the quality, and the cups are not microwave–friendly.
-But if you have to reheat your Starbucks coffee, you should:

 - 1Pour your Starbucks coffee into a microwaveable mug

 - 2Use one of the methods we covered above to reheat the coffee

 Can you reheat coffee in a Cuisinart coffee maker?